Quick and accurate forecasts with ActionableAgile

 Also, you don’t have to love math!
 If you can do simple math (add, subtract, multiply, divide) then you know all the math you need to know to do probabilistic forecasting.
 The statistical formulas behind the simulation can be handled by our tool.

-Where can I find training on this topic?
+Where can I find training on creating quick and accurate forecasts?

 If you want training on this topic, sign up for our next Advanced Agile Metrics, Forecasting & Predictability workshop.
 Don’t see one you like? contact us and we can work with you to schedule a public or private class that fits your schedule!